-As a chamber musician, Shapiro has performed regularly with members of the Los Angeles Philharmonic, the Chicago Symphony and Cleveland Orchestras.
+As a chamber musician, Shapiro has performed regularly with members of the Cleveland Orchestra, the Chicago Symphony and the Los Angeles Philharmonic.
 He has also performed with the Cavani, Mirò and Linden Quartets, and has released chamber music CDs on the Harmonia Mundi and ASV labels.
+Also to be found on YouTube are Beethoven sonata collaborations with violinist Jaime Laredo.

 His musical scope has also included the study of conducting: he studied with Daniel Lewis, Victor Yampolsky, Fritz Zweig, and Gustav Meier.
 He made his conducting debut at sixteen at Tanglewood, and has conducted Mozart’s Don Giovanni with the Akron Lyric Opera.